-This operation is hard to parallelize for GPU hardware since all 6 local sides add their contribution to each individual DOF within the element.
+This operation is hard to parallelize for GPU hardware since all 6 local faces add their contribution to each individual DOF within the element.
 Writing to the same entries in an array multiple times can yield race conditions if the individual threads are not properly synchronized--but synchronizing threads is costly.
 In \galexi, the sequence of operations is thus altered for the GPU implementation in comparison to the original CPU implementation.
 The developed algorithm, \cref{alg:surfint_gpu}, runs as follows.
 First, each GPU thread is assigned a single DOF within an element.
 Due to the tensor product structure of the DGSEM, this results in only a single DOF per face influencing the solution as indicated in \cref{fig:dg_cube}.
-The thread then loops over all six sides (\code{locSide}) of the element.
-For each side, it identifies the side index $s$ within the flux array and the corresponding DOF on the face specified by the indices $p,q$.
-The side whose normal vector is used to compute the Riemann flux is determined by the flag \code{isPrimary}, while for the adjacent element (\code{isReplica} side) the sign of the flux contribution has to be flipped to account for the fact that its outward facing normal vector points in the opposite direction.
-Additionally, the correct integration weight $\hat{\omega}$ is identified to add the flux contribution of this \code{locSide} to the respective DOF.
-While this requires multiple threads to access the same surface data multiple times, it avoids race conditions between threads without the need of explicit synchronization, since only a single thread writes to a specific entry in the $\ppvec{U}_t$ array.
-Lastly, transforming the fluxes from the side-local to the element-local coordinate system requires some form of mapping.
+The thread then loops over all six faces (\code{locFace}) of the element.
+For each face, it identifies the face index $s$ within the flux array and the corresponding DOF on the face specified by the indices $p,q$.
+The face whose normal vector is used to compute the Riemann flux is determined by the flag \code{isPrimary}, while for the adjacent element (\code{isReplica} face) the sign of the flux contribution has to be flipped to account for the fact that its outward facing normal vector points in the opposite direction.
+Additionally, the correct integration weight $\hat{\omega}$ is identified to add the flux contribution of this \code{locFace} to the respective DOF.
+While this requires multiple threads to access the same face data multiple times, it avoids race conditions between threads without the need of explicit synchronization, since only a single thread writes to a specific entry in the $\ppvec{U}_t$ array.
+Lastly, transforming the fluxes from the face-local to the element-local coordinate system requires some form of mapping.
 Since \galexi is an unstructured solver, the algorithm also needs to account for the case where coordinate systems of neighboring elements are rotated with respect to each other.
 The combination results in mappings which are non-trivial to obtain.
 However, the required mappings are hardware-agnostic and not relevant for the efficiency of the GPU kernel.
-In consequence, these specifics are condensed into a single call to a subroutine \code{SideMapping} to keep the algorithm concise.
-More details on the side connectivity can be found in \citet{krais2021flexi}.
+In consequence, these specifics are condensed into a single call to a subroutine \code{FaceMapping} to keep the algorithm concise.
+More details on the face connectivity can be found in \citet{krais2021flexi}.